BetonQuest/BetonQuest/docs/Documentation/Menu-Menu.md

 information dialogs that display player stats.

 Many new features will be added to the menu system in 2.0.
-You can see the ongoing discussion on what features to add on our [GitHub discussion](https://github.com/BetonQuest/BetonQuest/discussions) page.
+You can see the ongoing discussion on what features to add on our <a href="https://github.com/BetonQuest/BetonQuest/discussions" target="_blank">GitHub discussion</a> page.

 # Creating a menu
 To create a new menu just create a `menus` section in any file.